I didn’t get around to publishing this during the regular season, and the Phils’ early

-We’re not talking about Tom Kean, Danny DeVito, or Joe Pesci here.
+We’re not talking about Joe Piscopo, Danny DeVito, or Joe Pesci here.

-His old Braves togs didn’t do Jarrod Saltalamacchia’s name justice.
-Now that he’s with the Red Sox, well, that’s just a thing of beauty.
+His old Braves togs didn’t do the fourteen letters of Jarrod Saltalamacchia’s last name justice.
+Now that he’s with the Red Sox, well, that’s a thing of art.
 Wikipedia says that his is the longest last name in the history of Major League Baseball, and various sources agree that it translates from Italian as either “jump over the spot/mark/stain” or “jump over the shrub/bush/thicket”.
 (From the same Latin root as “salta” we get the English word “assault”; “macchia” is also found in “macchiato”, an espresso drink marked with a spot of milk.)